Select Region/Country

 A core banking application is a back-end system that handles banking transactions and financial records.
 Things like deposits, withdrawals, loans and more are all made possible by the core banking application.

-For what Moniepoint initially was - an agency banking solution, these functions were handled by a simple table.
+For what Moniepoint initially was - an agency business account banking solution, these functions were handled by a simple table.
 It was a wallet table where the balances were saved and could be changed when a transaction occurred—just a basic database.

 The problem with this was that it was too simplistic, prone to error and not at all scalable.